| |

 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\UsbFlags]

-there is the value GlobalDisableSerNumGen:
+there is (up to XP) the value GlobalDisableSerNumGen:

 0 disable all USB serials